 Africa Tourism boss interview on ways to make tourism better

 After the recently concluded annual Pearl of Africa Tourism Expo (POATE), an interview caught our eyes.
 At the event organized by the Uganda Tourism Board (UTB), it was confirmed that at least 200 tourism business managers from nearly 30 countries from a whole four continents.
-This interview, a Question and Answer for Daily Monitor’s Prosper Magazine by Justus Lyatuu, also published by the Daily Monitor had Mr Alain St. Ange, the president of African Tourism Board exploring Africa’s tourism industry.
+This interview, a Question, and Answer for Daily Monitor’s Prosper Magazine by Justus Lyatuu, also published by the Daily Monitor had Mr. Alain St. Ange, the president of the African Tourism Board exploring Africa’s tourism industry.

-What is the role of African Tourism Board?
+What is the role of the African Tourism Board?